SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 Privacy of Canadians' census information is mandatory for 92 years after the data is collected, as per [section 18.1 of the *Statistics Act* re: "Census -- disclosure after 92 years"](https://laws-lois.justice.gc.ca/eng/acts/s-19/fulltext.html).

-As a result, only the [CCRI 1911 microdata file](https://ccri.library.ualberta.ca/en1911census/database/index.html) and the [1921 microdata file](https://ccri.library.ualberta.ca/en1921census/database/index.html) were made publicly available.
-The website refers to the microdata as "databases".
+As a result, only the CCRI [1911 microdata file](https://ccri.library.ualberta.ca/en1911census/database/index.html) and the [1921 microdata file](https://ccri.library.ualberta.ca/en1921census/database/index.html) were made publicly available.
+The website refers to the microdata as "databases."
 Whereas, restrictions to the 1931, 1941 and 1951 microdata files are managed by the Canadian Research Data Centre Network (CRDCN).
-See [the CRDCN application process information](https://crdcn.org/research) and a [webinar](https://crdcn.org/sites/default/files/gauvreauwebinar_21january2015.pdf) about the historical census microdata in the CRDCN.
+See the [CRDCN application process information](https://crdcn.org/research) and a [webinar](https://crdcn.org/sites/default/files/gauvreauwebinar_21january2015.pdf) about the historical census microdata in the CRDCN.
 Looking ahead, the 1931 microdata file is eligible for public release in late 2023.

 #### Archiving of CCRI resources across partner university archives